Morgan Wallen I'm the Problem press photo

 Sand In My Boots

-There’s a run of hits on Dangerous which are as good as any of the modern country era – melodically strong, lyrically direct but subtle and emotionally wrenching with it.
+There’s a run of hits on Dangerous which is as good as any of the modern country era – melodically strong, lyrically direct but subtle and emotionally wrenching with it.

 1